Article Table Of Contents

-So hopefully Turtle Creek (the cheapest place to live in Pennsylvania) can show these guys how to live on a budget in the coming years.
+So hopefully Greenville (the cheapest place to live in Pennsylvania) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Pennsylvania and the most expensive cities in the country: